ndreynolds/vim-cakephp/README.md

     $ git submodule add git://github.com/ndreynolds/vim-cakephp.git bundle/cakephp

-If you're not organizing your plugins with Pathogen and Git, clone/dl the plugin and put it wherever you put the others.
+If you're not organizing your plugins with Pathogen and Git, clone the plugin and put it wherever you put the others.

     $ git clone git://github.com/ndreynolds/vim-cakephp.git